freedom7341/G-standards/readme.md

 ## *Avtomat Standards (AV)* is a structurally organized collection of standards (methods) for building various contraptions in Garry's Mod.

-### If you wish to contribute, please read the "contributing.md" file.

-#### Avtomat standards begin with AV, sub-groups are separated by the "-" symbol.
+### Avtomat standards begin with AV, sub-groups are separated by the "-" symbol.
 An example of how standards are organized:
 * AV-1 (Transportation)
   * AV-1-1 (Land vehicles)